reframejs/reframe/docs/overview.template.md

 ### The future of React

 > **TL;DR**
+> React is increasingly going to be used for apps that are (mostly) DOM-static.
+> React may very well become the de-facto universal view library

+React is more and more used to create static apps.
+This trend may sound odd at first as React is a library for creating views that are interactive.
+So why why would we use React to create a view that is static?

+Let's imagine

+> If your page can be made non-interactive, then make it non-interactive

+In 2017, React reached the highest satisfaction rate among view libraries (https://stateofjs.com/2017/front-end/results).
+And as state management

+highset

+Atwood's Law: any application that can be written in JavaScript, will eventually be written in JavaScript.

+> Any application that can be written with React, will eventually be written with React.

+Beyond the fact that React's capability to create views that are interactive,

+ - React can create interactive views
+ - JavaScript, which is a popular, portabe, performant, and rapidly evolving language.
+ - WebAssembly may very well become the universal runtine
+ - Thanks to WebAssembly you'll be able to use React with high variety of languages

+> **TL;DR**
-> - Pages that have a DOM that is mostly static. are considerably easier to create and considerably more performant.
+> - Pages that have a DOM that is (mostly) static are easier to build and are more performant.
-> - Reframe supports and encourages the creation of such mostly-DOM-static pages.
+> - Reframe supports and encourages the creation of such (mostly-)DOM-static pages.
 > - Reframe will eventually
 > - A web app framework on eye-level with RoR / Django based on JavaScript and React will soon emerge.